abbazsr795/titanic-survival-chances-kaggle/README.md

 All models that were used were from ScikitLearn and were tried out with different parameters in hopes of improvising accuracy.

+Models used:
+- KNeighborsClassifier
+- LinearSVC
+- HistGradientBoostingClassifier (Ensemble using boosting)
+- RandomForestClassifier (Ensemble using bagging)

 Data was also cleaned and reorganised by:
-Filling missing values with mean/median/mode Converting text data to numbers
+- Filling missing values with mean/median/mode
+- Converting text data to numbers
-Scaling data so features are equality treated and model isn’t affected by large and extreme values
+- Scaling data so features are equality treated and model isn’t affected by large and extreme values